selwynpolit/d9book/book/nodes-and-fields.md

 ![audience values](/images/audience_values.png)

 ::: tip Note
 You can produce safe HTML using the `FieldFilteredMarkup` class.
-This may be a good way to display user entered HTML without risking XSS attacks.
+This may be a good way to display user-entered HTML without risking XSS attacks.
 Be aware that this class is marked as @internal because it should only be used by the Field module and field-related plugins.
-Of course this is not necessary for a list field, but it is useful for text fields.
+Of course, this is not necessary for a list field, but it is useful for text fields.

 ```php
 // This filters the string using a very restrictive tag list when it is created.